tannerwheeler/math4610/softwareManual/hw5/jacobi.md

 **Output:** This will output the solution `x` that satisfies the equation `Ax=b`.
 It will be a vector array of length n.

 **Usage/Example:**
 In our main function we want to create a two dimension vector array `a`, vector array `b`, vector array `x0` as a guess, use 150 for maxiter, and .0001 for tol.
-We will use our method [posdefMatrixCreator(int n, std::vector<double> &b)](https://tannerwheeler.github.io/math4610/softwareManual/hw5/spdMatrix) to define `a`.
-Thus we create a main function

 ```
 #include<vector>